Privacy-first analytics · cookieless marketing · ethical SEO Written by Sophie Darge

 • Browser and operating system (from User-Agent, without fingerprinting)

-• Country (from IP, but the IP is never stored)
+• Country (derived from IP — the IP itself is never stored)

 • Screen size category (mobile, tablet, desktop)